swisscatplus/catplus-docs/docs/converters.md

 ```

 `main` defines the CLI processing for the converter.
 The converter infers automatically from the raw data filename which type of conversion it needs to perform.
-`converter` takes care of instanciating a graph, building the graph by parsing the JSON, and finally linking in the raw data file path if relevant (under `contentURL`).
+`converter` takes care of instantiating a graph, building the graph by parsing the JSON, and finally linking in the raw data file path if relevant (under `contentURL`).

 ### Tests